PMI: A Guide To Private Mortgage Insurance

-If you put a down payment of less than 20% when you buy a home, your lender will usually require that you pay private mortgage insurance (PMI).
+If you make a down payment of less than 20% when you buy a home, your lender will probably require that you pay private mortgage insurance.

 Here’s what PMI is, how it works, and what it means for you.